Monadic Presburger Predicates have Robust Population Protocols

-\textit{Remark.} The definition of robustness of \cite{LossinCEGP25} is for protocols that compute functions \(f: \N^{I} \to \{0,1\}\) (i.e., protocols thatdecide predicates).
+\textit{Remark.} The definition of robustness of \cite{LossinCEGP25} is for protocols that compute functions \(f: \N^{I} \to \{0,1\}\) (i.e., protocols that decide predicates).
 We have generalized it to functions \(f: \N^{I} \to K\) for any finite set $K$.
 However, the restriction of our definition to the case $K=\{0,1\}$ is slightly stronger than the definition of \cite{LossinCEGP25}.
 To see why, consider the predicate $x \geq 7$ and the input $7$.
-The definition of \cite{LossinCEGP25} does not put any constraint on the fair executions with one snipe starting at $7$: some may reach consensus $0$, others consensus $1$, and others no consensus at all.
-On the contrary, Definition \ref{def:robustness} requires the protocol to have some output, and so that either all fair executions converge to $0$, or that all of them converge to $1$.
+The definition of \cite{LossinCEGP25} does not put any constraint on the fair executions with one snipe starting at $7$: some fair executions may not reach any consensus at all.
+On the contrary, Definition \ref{def:robustness} requires that all fair executions converge to either $0$ or $1$.
 Since protocols that are robust w.r.t.
 Definition \ref{def:robustness} are better behaved, and all protocols of \cite{LossinCEGP25} either are or can be easily made robust according to it, we consider Definition \ref{def:robustness} the correct one\footnote{The authors of \cite{LossinCEGP25}, three of whom are also authors of this paper, agree (private communication).}.